-- Institutions with their own hospital a) - Institutions utilising the facilities of Govt. as well as their own hospital - Institutions utilising the facilities completely as provided by Govt. hospitals.
+- a) Institutions with their own hospital - b) Institutions utilising the facilities of Govt. as well as their own hospital - c) Institutions utilising the facilities completely as provided by Govt. hospitals.

 Taking into consideration the above classification, the following fee structure is recommended: